muratk5n/thirdwave/en/2022/02/h2-natural-gas.md

 revealing that it aims to become the world’s top blue hydrogen producer with the repurposing of a $4bn plant for blue hydrogen

-A skeptic in many ways even Liebreich admits blue hydrogen is doable:
+Even Liebreich, a skeptic in many ways, admits blue hydrogen is
-"We have to learn to love blue hydrogen — and make sure it's as clean as possible"
+doable: "We have to learn to love blue hydrogen — and make sure it's as clean as possible"

 [Article](https://www.energy.gov/eere/fuelcells/hydrogen-production-natural-gas-reforming)